elizagriscom/GOACS2-Module-2-PackagesAB/README.md

 >     * IF THIS DOESN'T WORK - please try upgrading pip using the following command: `pip install --upgrade pip` and try `pip install pgzero` again.
 > 3. Choose your Interpreter
 >     * If VS Code still doesn't recognize the import pgzrun code at the top of the program, we will have to determine which interpreter has Pygame Zero installed.
->     * At the bottom of VS Code is a version of Python.
-Click on this, then choose the version of Python interpreter where the package was installed.
-You'll know you've chosen the right one when VS Code recognizes the pgzrun module.
+>     * <ins>At the bottom of VS Code is a version of Python.
+Click on this, then choose the version of Python interpreter where the package was installed.</ins> You'll know you've chosen the right one when VS Code recognizes the pgzrun module.
 > 4. Run the program
 >     * Select the `pgzerosample.py` file in the explorer
 >         * If you don't see the file list, click on the icon on the top left of the window